Willing DNA Project

 Most people who belong to this haplogroup, test positive for P310 and P311, and then test positive for either U106 or P312.
 It appears to be quite rare to belong to this haplogroup and to test negative for P310, P311 and U106.

 On 4 March 2011, Family Tree DNA announced that it had updated its Y Chromosome Phylogenetic Tree to reflect new haplogroup sub-branches.
-This has resulted in everyone who belongs to the Plymstock, Modbury or Loddiswell families being placed in a renamed subclade.
-This is called R1b1a2* (rather than R1b1b2).
-The Deep Clade Test now shows that they belong to R1b1a2a1* (rather than R1b1b2a*).
+This resulted in everyone who belongs to the Plymstock, Modbury or Loddiswell families being placed in a renamed subclade.
+This was called R1b1a2* (rather than R1b1b2).
+The Deep Clade Test then showed that they belonged to R1b1a2a1* (rather than R1b1b2a*).

-I have added kit no 134236 to a project for the R1b haplogroup, Kerchner's R1b and Subclades YDNA Haplogroup Project.
-He is in a group of results called 2.3 (M269+ L23+ L51-).
-This subclade is said by the project administrator to be relatively frequent in the Middle East (Turkey, Syria, Iran, Iraq, and the Caucasus), and to be the dominant haplogroup of Armenians, and is thus called the Armenian Modal Haplotype.
+I added kit no 134236 to a project for the R1b haplogroup, now called the R1b and Subclades Gateway Project.
+He is in a group of results called Ba (L23+ L51-).
+This subclade was said by a previous project administrator to be relatively frequent in the Middle East (Turkey, Syria, Iran, Iraq, and the Caucasus), and to be the dominant haplogroup of Armenians, and is thus called the Armenian Modal Haplotype.
 It is also found in the Balkans.
+However, this information has now been removed from the project web pages.
+Other members of the Ba group come from families which originate in countries such as Greece, Turkey, Lebanon and Iraq.

 Kit no 162159 is a 7th generation descendant of Mozes Barend Wing (d 1776) and his wife, whose name is unknown.
 Mozes first appeared in Amsterdam in 1740, and his grandchildren changed their surname to Willing in 1812.